Isurwars/Correlation/paper.md

 *	[**RadialDistributionFunction **](https://github.com/RaulPPelaez/RadialDistributionFunction): Computes the Radial Distribution Function (RDF) of a group of positions in a file, averages it for all snapshots in the file, atom positions must be in a custom format.

 However, the use of these tools has been limited, either by a prohibiting cost (**Forcite Plus**), or has been restricted to private academic groups, or geopolitical limitations introduced by the licensing (**CASTEP** postprocessing tools), or by being specially designed to specific software for material simulation (**PTRAJ/CPPTRAJ**, **VASPKIT**), or by having a narrow scope of input formats and correlation functions calculated (**rdfpy**, **RadialDistributionFunction **).
-With these limitations in mind, we decided to create software that could calculate several correlation functions of materials, as well as the more interesting properties derived from these functions.
-While making the software accessible to as many people as possible.
+With these limitations in mind, we decided to develop software that could calculate several correlation functions of materials, as well as the more interesting properties derived from these functions, while making the software accessible to as many people as possible.

 # Mathematical Background